tomsoftware/Lemmings.ts/README.md

 * Support Playing of original Music using a Browser Adlib Emulator

 ## ToDo
-* You can not yet play the game.
-Only viewing the Levels
 * Replace Adlib Emulator by DosBox version

 ## How to run